 Expressive Arts and Design

 We encourage our children to express their thoughts, ideas and feelings in a variety of ways, e.g. through art, music, movement and role play.

 We will be having PE lessons on a weekly basis.
-We would appreciate it if all children could bring a full, named PE kit at all times.
+Children are to wear PE kit on their PE day.
 To support the children with their changing, please encourage independence at home.

 At the end of the academic year all Foundation Stage children will be assesed against the National Foundation Stage Early Learning goals.
 All results will be reported to parents within their child's individual annual reports.